Things to do at Newby Hall and Gardens review

 When are they open?

 They are open until mid-October Wednesday to Sunday and for Half-term (except Monday 26th).
-For up to date opening times and dates please follow this link.
+For up-to-date opening times and dates please follow this link.

 Dog friendly?